-Many organizations have rapid digital transformation in sight.
-But as operations scale and globalize, the technology used to protect the business and its customers must also mature.
+Many organisations have rapid digital transformation in sight.
+But as operations scale and globalise, the technology used to protect the business and its customers must also mature.

 Remote collaboration and workplace application sprawl demand solutions that proactively monitor and prevent data loss across endpoints, while also taking cloud access and third-party apps into account.

 The Proofpoint Cloud App Security Broker (CASB), Browser Isolation and Email DLP solutions can help your teams detect and prevent account compromise and keep your data safe while users interact with sensitive data and applications on email and cloud channels.

 With the Proofpoint Enterprise DLP suite, your teams can detect and prevent data loss across regulated data, intellectual property and sensitive business information, whether the user moving the data is malicious, compromised or negligent.
 And the Proofpoint ITM solution will help them monitor and detect insider risks and respond to insider threats appropriately.

 Also, each product on the Proofpoint Information and Cloud Security Platform will help accelerate your mean time to repair (MTTR) and efficiency in responding to the various security issues described earlier.
 Combined, these products can help you speed your response when data loss, account compromise and insider threat incidents span multiple channels.